Coldzer0/Cmulator/README.md

-# Cmulator - Scriptable x86 RE Sandbox Emulator
+# Cmulator - Scriptable x86 RE Sandbox Emulator (v0.2 Beta)

 <h3> <b>Call for LOGO</b> , if you good at design give it a try and Create Logo for Cmulator <br>
 your name will apper in <b>Acknowledgements</b>